Skip to Content

 I returned to town early in the afternoon and set to explore the eastern part of Tromso (on the other side of the bridge).
 My first stop was the Arctic Cathedral.
 It’s an impressive modernistic triangle structure that you’ll see from town.
 It’s as impressive on the inside as it is on the inside and well worth a stop.

-TIP: Sometimes, there are also nice concerts inside this beautiful church.
-So you may want to check the calendar to see if there is anything planned for your travel dates.
+TIP: In the peak winter season, there are also nice midnight concerts inside this beautiful church (they start around 10.30-10.45 PM and end around midnight).
+You may want to check the calendar to see if there is anything planned for your travel dates.

-Practical information: The Arctic Cathedral is open daily.
+Practical information: The Arctic Cathedral is open daily for regular visits (there is a fee to enter).
 In winter, it’s open from 1 PM to 6 PM.
 You can check the opening times here.

 Getting there: You can either take bus #26 from town, a shuttle bus (when available), take a taxi, or walk over the bridge.
 Since buses were running very infrequently when I visited, I walked there and also to the Fjellheisen cable car (see further).
 The 1.5km walk from Polar Museum to the Arctic Cathedral takes about 20-25 minutes.
 From there, it’s an additional 1km (15 min) to the cable car.